shimoura/human-multi-area-model/data/hilgetag/README.md

 ## Imaging data

-Structural connectivity based on DTI data from the Human Connectivity Project in Desikan Killiany parcellation and the corresponding volumes of the areas.
+Structural connectivity based on DTI data from the Human Connectome Project in Desikan-Killiany parcellation and the corresponding volumes of the areas.